ratt-ru/shadeMS/README.md

   --norm {auto,eq_hist,cbrt,log,linear}
-                        Pixel scale normalization (default is 'log' when colouring, and 'eq_hist' when not) --cmap CMAP           Colorcet map used without --color-by (default = bkr), see https://colorcet.holoviz.org --bmap BMAP           Colorcet map used when coloring by a continuous axis (default = bkr)
+                        Pixel scale normalization (default is 'log' when colouring, and 'eq_hist' when not) --cmap CMAP           Colorcet map used without --colour-by (default = bkr), see https://colorcet.holoviz.org --bmap BMAP           Colorcet map used when colouring by a continuous axis (default = bkr)
-  --dmap DMAP           Colorcet map used when coloring by a discrete axis
+  --dmap DMAP           Colorcet map used when colouring by a discrete axis
                         (default = glasbey_dark)
   --spread-pix PIX      Dynamically spread rendered pixels to this size --spread-thr THR      Threshold parameter for spreading (0 to 1, default